-For all you cable cutting rebels searching for something to stream this weekend, here is the pick of the week available on Netflix and Prime Video.
+For all you cable cutting rebels searching for something to stream this weekend, here is the pick of the week available on Netflix.

 Troy 2004 action adventure